What we learned about jewelry buying habits to take into 2025

 Integration of Sustainable Practices

-Gen Z customers aren’t self-indulgent—they’re philanthropic with their purchases.
+Gen Z customers aren’t self-indulgent — they’re philanthropic with their purchases.
 They care about climate change, ethical gem sourcing, the social impact of their purchases, and being conscientious about luxury spending, according to Matter of Form.
-They care about sustainability too.
+What’s more, they care about sustainability too.
 In fact, 78% of all consumers (not just Gen Z) care about sustainability.

 And luxury brands that are succeeding now are innovating their product designs to keep up with Gen Z’s preferences.